AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 >:$ sudo vim -c ':!/bin/sh'

-We can see this command was accepted and we are now the root user Lets move into the root directory and capture the root flag
+We can see this command was accepted and we are now the root user

+This gives our our seventh answer
+>Answer: VIM

+Lets move into the root directory and capture the root flag

 We now have the root.txt flag file shown in the /root directory accessible When we cat out this file we can see that we have now uncovered the root flag!

-+ROOT FLAG!!!!!!!!!
+ROOT FLAG!!!!!!!!!
+>Answer:[not shown on purpose]

 Lessons:
-try sudo -l first forpriv esc
-if one exploit doesn't work- dont give up- find another ie. GitHub, exploitdb, writing your own, etc johntheripper sucks on windows hashcat is easier on windows if you know -m hash type play around with different -m types, and adding salt to beginning or end of hash
+-Try sudo -l first for privilege escalation attempts -If one exploit doesn't work- dont give up- find another ie. GitHub, exploitdb, writing your own, etc -Hashcat is easier on windows if you know -m hash type and you gain advantage of using gpu to crack password as opposed ti using linux withing a VM
+-JohnTheRipper is easier to run on linux than on windows -Play around with different -m types, as well as adding salt to beginning or end of hash